NASA Point of Contact:

 - Supporting multiple metadata standards using an ever-evolving Unified Metadata Model (UMM).

-CMR builds on the work done by ECHO and the GCMD to provide a unified repository for NASA's Earth science metadata.
+CMR provides a unified repository for NASA's Earth science metadata.
 This benefits providers by only needing to ingest their metadata into one system.
-It also benefits users by being able search one system and retrieve both ESDIS and IDN data.
+It also benefits users by being able search one system and retrieve both EOSDIS and IDN data.

 Modern Earth science applications strive to provide end users with nearly immediate access and interactivity across massive stores of Earth science data.
 That data is discovered, navigated, and often interrogated through science metadata.
 As the range of applications grow and more and more information moves from the underlying science data to metadata, the challenges of navigating even just the metadata increases.
 CMR is designed to handle hundreds of millions of metadata records; striving to make them available in under a second.
 CMR is able to do this by a using sophisticated data indexing and caching strategies built on top of a performance infrastructure.